michmich1000/Cheatsheets/Cheatsheets/external/02-web-techno-specific.md

 </methodCall>
 ```

-if there is pingback, try :
+If there is pingback, try :

 ```bash
 <methodCall>